JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Tuck-Everlasting.md

 crew:
 - Director: Missy Schmotzer
 orchestra:
-Genres:
+genres:
   - Musical
   - Fantasy
   - Drama
-Description: "Discover the fountain of youth and the price of immortality through the eyes of 11-year-old Winnie Foster."
+description: "Discover the fountain of youth and the price of immortality through the eyes of 11-year-old Winnie Foster."
 ---
 In a sleepy little town, 11-year-old Winnie Foster stumbles upon the Tuck family and their life-altering secret: a fountain of youth.
 As she befriends the Tucks and learns the implications of living forever, Winnie must choose between eternal life and the cycle of life and death.
 A poignant tale about family, love, and the true value of time.